gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

 Reuse of data from a previous workflow
 ======================================

-One of the features of Pegasus is reus the data products of prior runs.
+One of the features of Pegasus is reuse the data products of prior runs.
 This can be used to e.g. expand an analysis or recover a run with mistaken settings without duplicating work.
 The steps below explain how to do this.